 That’s it – start things off by just listening.
 It’s important to remember that this is supposed to be a fun activity; don’t make it too serious or boring.

-As an alternative, you can show a video clip if you have one – in fact, I strongly recommend it, as it will cater to more learners’ needs in terms of learning styles (visual and audible).
+As an alternative, you can show a video clip if you have one – in fact, I strongly recommend it, as it will cater to more learners’ learning preferences.

 Ask learners if they’ve heard it before, and don’t overload them with tasks at this point; simply let them enjoy the music.